 - For example: Office of Freshman Admission, Office of the President, Office of Human Resources.

-- Avoid the following structures: UB Office of University Relations, The Office of University Relations, University Relations Office, UR Office.
+- Avoid the following structures: UB Office of Marketing and Creative Services, The Office of Marketing and Creative Services, Marketing and Creative Services Office, MCS Office.

-Acronyms such as UR and HR should be avoided except in informal instances.
+Acronyms should be avoided except in informal instances.
 Exceptions include longstanding, recognizable acronyms such as OTS and Rosenberg CSI, whose full proper names should still appear on first reference.

 Please also consider whether there are other, similarly named units on campus and whether or not your new or changed office name might create confusion.

 Programs that do not refer to specific degree programs and which involve a designated office location and contact person/information function as offices and therefore should be named as such.

 - For example: the Office of the Helen P. Denit Honors Program.